-Using an engineering background, the Electrical Engineer will test, maintain, refine, design, build, and ready advanced geophysical equipment and associated components for field data acquisition.
-This position will have the freedom to conceive, design, and build hardware and software supporting data acquisition for a wide range of geologic applications.
-The Electrical Engineer will provide a leadership role in training of the proper use and handling of equipment.
-This person also will troubleshoot electronic equipment, often in a field environment, and repair or implement replacement options.
+Using an engineering background, the Research Engineer will test, maintain, refine, and ready advanced geophysical equipment for field data acquisition.
+This person provides a leadership role in training of proper use and handling of equipment.
+This person also troubleshoots electronic equipment, often in a field environment, and repairs or implements replacement options.